maserlib/maser4py/docs/source/sections/tutorial.rst

 maser-data
 ----------

+The examples section for *maser-data* countain 2 subsections of tutorials.
+First, the *Dataset Reference* subsection gives short examples with expected output for every supported dataset; then the :ref:`plotting subsection<tuto_maser_data_plot>` includes general advises and tutorials for generic usages of *maser-data*.

+Dataset Reference
+~~~~~~~~~~~~~~~~~~

 This section contain a collection of examples for available datasets, with a short description (also available in the :ref:`User Guide<sec_user_guide>` section).
 The easiest is to directly use the table below to reach your favorite instrument/dataset.

-Dataset Reference
-~~~~~~~~~~~~~~~~~~

 +-------------------+------------+-----------------------------------------------------------------------------------+--------+-------------+
 | Facility          | Instrument | Dataset                                                                           | Format | Data Center |